nrg5223/RankingCreator/README.md

 > - Re-rank selected items in existing rankings
 > - Add new characteristics to existing lists of items
 > - Adding items to tiers, ranking within those tiers, then ranking those tiers
+> - Automatically creating a backup file for each NEW file created.
+The backup
+>   folder will be written to, but never deleted (or overwritten, I think)

 ### PTUI Workflow Plan